Notorious Indian gangster Vikas Dubey killed after arrest at temple | DW | 10.07.2020

 According to H.C Awasthi, the director-general of the police of Uttar Pradesh, Dubey had been tipped off about the raid.

-An autopsy report has revealed that along with shooting the police officers, Dubey's gang also severed the head and toes of a police officer with an axe.
+An autopsy report has revealed that, along with shooting the police officers, Dubey's gang also severed the head and toes of a police officer with an ax.

-Some politicians alleged that Dubey surrendered to the police in Madhya Pradesh to avoid being killed in an encounter with the police.
-The Uttar Pradesh police didn't classify Dubey's death as a extrajudicial killing.
+Some politicians alleged that Dubey surrendered to the police in Madhya Pradesh to avoid being killed in a so-called "encounter killing."

-Encounter killing is a term used in India to describe alleged extrajudicial killings by the police or the armed forces, supposedly in self-defence, when they encounter suspected gangsters or terrorists.
+Encounter killing is a term used in India to describe alleged extrajudicial killings by the police or the armed forces, supposedly in self-defense, when they encounter suspected gangsters or terrorists.

 Amitabh Thakur, an Indian Police Service (IPS) officer posted in Uttar Pradesh, had called for an investigation into Dubey's arrest and the gangster's ability to travel across several states before being arrested in Ujjain.